GeoBosh/cvar/README.md

 quantile function, distribution function, random number generator or probability density function.
 ES is also known as Conditional Value at Risk (CVaR).
 Virtually any continuous distribution can be specified.
 The functions are vectorised over the arguments.
-The computations are done directly from the definitions, see e.g. Acerbi and Tasche (2002)[<doi:10.1111/1468-0300.00091>].
+The computations are done directly from the definitions, see e.g. Acerbi and Tasche (2002).

 # Installing cvar

+The [latest stable version](https://cran.r-project.org/package=cvar) is on CRAN.

+    install_packages("cvar")

+The vignette shipping with the package gives illustrative examples.
+\`vignette("Guide<sub>cvar</sub>", package = "cvar")\`.
+(Due to a mixed-up index entry, it appears to have a puzzling title on the [CRAN cvar page](https://cran.r-project.org/package=cvar), but clicking on it brings up the correct vignette.)

 You can install the [development version](https://github.com/GeoBosh/cvar) of `cvar` from Github: